vortexmakes/rkh-examples/orthogonal.eclipse-cdt/README.md

 ### Project structure
 #### _model_
-It contains PulseCounter and PulseCounterMgr state machines
+It contains Color, Mode and Rate state machines.
+They are designed by using the [Yakindu Statechart Tool](https://www.itemis.com/en/yakindu/state-machine/).

 #### _src_
 It includes both application code and BSP (Board Support Package) code.
 The most important files and directories are listed below:

-*   _signals.h_: defines signals as enumerated constants, which are used as state machine triggers.
+*   _signals.h_: defines signal events as enumerated constants, which are used as state machine triggers.
 *   _events.h_: defines events types, which are derived from RKH framework types.
 *   _priorities.h_: defines active object priorities as enumerated constants.
-*   _PulseCounterMgr.h/.c_: specifies and implements the PulseCounterMgr active object and its paramterized state machine (PulseCounter).
-Please correlate this implementation with the state diagrams shown above.
+*   _LightMgr.h/.c_: specifies and implements the LightMgr active object (container) and Mode and Rate components.
+Please correlate these implementations with the state diagram shown above.
-*   _main.c_: contains the main() function, which initializes both BSP and PulseCounterMgr active object, then executes the RKH framework in order to orchestrates this reactive application.
+*   _main.c_: contains the main() function, which initializes both BSP and LightMgr active object, then executes the RKH framework in order to orchestrates this reactive application.
-*   _rkhcfg.h_: adapts and configures RKH in compile time.
+*   _rkhcfg.h_: adapts and configures RKH at compile-time.

 #### _bsp_
-It contains the source code of BSP for Linux platform.
-It emulates interrupts, implements the communication with Trazer tool and a simple event-loop, which is a non-preemptive cooperative scheduler.
+It contains the BSP source code for Linux platform.
+It emulates interrupts, implements both communication with Trazer tool and a simple event-loop, which is a non-preemptive cooperative scheduler.

 #### _RKH_
 Here is located the RKH framework's source code.

 ### 4.3 Build
-*   Right-click on project 'Parameterized' in the 'Project Explorer'
+*   Right-click on project 'Orthogonal' in the 'Project Explorer'
 *   Choose 'Build Project'

 ### Run and debug
 *   Open a console, change the directory where you previously downloaded Trazer, and run it by executing the following command line: `./trazer -t 6602`
-*   Right-click on project 'Parameterized' in the Eclipse 'Project Explorer'
+*   Right-click on project 'Orthogonal' in the Eclipse 'Project Explorer'
 *   Choose 'Run As > Local C/C++ Application'

 The embedded Eclipse console shows up and the application starts